-U.S. executives are highly concerned about the digital skills gap.8 workers who struggle to use computers are using them on the job anyway.
+U.S. executives are highly concerned about the digital skills gap.8

-Even middle-skill workers show significant gaps in "digital readiness".
+Even middle-skill workers show significant gaps in "digital readiness".10

-Workers are feeling this pressure too: a majority of Generation Z and Baby Boomer respondents in LinkedIn's Opportunity Index 2020 noted that technological change is a barrier to opportunity.
-These workers understand that failure to continually upskill will inhibit their future earning potential and close off would-be pathways.
-This is true across the employment spectrum: some of the jobs digitizing most quickly are those that currently require little to no digital skills.
+Workers are feeling this pressure too: a majority of Generation Z and Baby Boomer respondents in LinkedIn's Opportunity Index 2020 noted that technological change is a barrier to opportunity.11 These workers understand that failure to continually upskill will inhibit their future earning potential and close off would-be pathways.
+This is true across the employment spectrum: some of the jobs digitizing most quickly are those that currently require little to no digital skills.12